avian2/jsonmerge/README.rst

 *jsonmerge* how to do that using a syntax based on `JSON schema`_.

-If you already have schemas for your document, you can simply expand them with additional keywords recognized by *jsonmerge*.
+If you already have schemas for your document, you can simply expand them with some additional keywords.
+Apart from the custom keywords described below, *jsonmerge* currently supports the schema syntax defined in the `Draft 4`_ of the JSON schema specification.

 You use the *mergeStrategy* schema keyword to specify the strategy.
 The default two strategies mentioned above are called *objectMerge* for objects